During our Cultural Awareness Training, we focus on Where Culture Is.

 If you ask the Dutch “Why” they eat this simple sandwich lunch (don’t forget the Milk!), the general answer is that it is Efficient and quick.
 Even almost biological: if you don’t eat, you’ll get hungry.
 So better eat.
 Even if it is something simple.

-If you ask the French “Why” the indulge (?) in long lunches with wine and a hot meal, the answer is that it is a moment to relax, and build relationships.
+If you ask the French “Why” they indulge (?) in long lunches with wine and a hot meal, the answer is that it is a moment to relax, and build relationships.
 But also to do the actual business to be conducted.

 Conclusion